kolbasa/Huely/README.md

 The app is built on pure HTML5 + JavaScript and uses [Capacitor](https://capacitorjs.com/) as its native runtime.

-Simple example for building the Android app:
+Simplified guide for building the Android app:
 ```bash
 npm install
 npx cap add android